oceanbase/oceanbase.github.io/docs/user_manual/quick_starts_and_hands_on_practices_in_english/chapter_01_overview_of_the_oceanbase_database/00_introduction.md

 # 1.0 Introduction

 This chapter introduces OceanBase Database and OceanBase ecological tools.

+## Topics

+* 1.1 OceanBase Database

+* 1.2 OceanBase ecological tools

 ## Contact us

 You can contact us in the following ways:

 * Forum on the official website of OceanBase Database Community Edition: [https://ask.oceanbase.com/](https://ask.oceanbase.com/)